CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- id: The ID of the resource to seek for.
+- id: The ID of the resource to sought for.

 ##### getResource
 ```typescript
 getResource( id:string ):Carbon.Resource.Class
 ```

 Returns the resource referred by the ID provided.
-If no resource exists with the ID specified `null` is returned.
+If no resource exists with the ID specified, `null` is returned.

 *Parameters*

-- id: The ID of the resource to seek for.
+- id: The ID of the resource to sought for.

 ##### getResources
 ```typescript
 getResources():Carbon.Resource.Class[]
 ```

-Returns an array with all the resources inside the FreeResources object
+Returns an array with all the resources inside the FreeResources object.

 ##### createResource
 ```typescript
 createResource( id?:string ):Carbon.Resource.Class
 ```

-Create an returns a new Free Resource.
-Throw an Error if no valid id if provided or if it is already in use.
+Creates an returns a new Free Resource.
+Throw an Error if no valid ID if provided or if it's already in use.

 *Parameters*